JPersson77/LGTVCompanion/Docs/Commandline.md

 "LGTV Companion.exe" -poweroff
 ```
 ## Application commands (LGTV Companion only)
 - *-autodisable* 			- temporarily disable the automatic management, i.e. to stop processing power events for device(s).
 This is effective until next restart of the service.
 - *-autoenable* 			- temporarily enable the application's automatic management of a device.
 This is effective until next restart of the service.
+- *-streaming_connect*		- force remote client connect (when streaming support is enabled).
+Typically used in the connect command buffer of the streaming server.
+- *-streaming_disconnect*	- force remote client disconnect (when streaming support is enabled).
+Typically used in in the disconnect command buffer of the streaming server.
 - *-clearlog* 				- clear the application log.
-This takes no further arguments
 - *-idle* 					- trigger User Idle Mode / screen blanking, as if the user was away from the PC until User Idle Mode triggered.
-This is a global setting and takes no further arguments.
 - *-unidle* 				- disable the screen blanking, as if the user returned to the PC.
-This is a global setting and takes no further arguments.

 #### Examples:
 *Power on Device1 and then disable automatic management of Device1*